 - All pieces must meet the eligibility standards in 243.2.0 through 243.5.0.
 Nonprofit Standard Mail must meet the additional eligibility standards in 703.1.0. - b.
 All pieces in each mailing must be in the letter-size processing category.
 Unless excepted by standard, letter-size pieces must be prepared in letter trays. - c.
-All pieces must meet the applicable general preparation standards in 202, Elements on the Face of a Mailpiece. - d.
+All pieces must meet the applicable general preparation standards in 202. - d.
 All pieces in the mailing must meet the specific sortation and preparation standards in 5.0. - e.
-Sortation determines price eligibility as specified in 243.5.0, Additional Eligibility Standards for Nonautomation Standard Mail Letters.
+Sortation determines price eligibility as specified in 243.5.0.